Customizing the IDE

 Visual Studio for Mac allows you to open text editors side-by-side, or to have an editor as a detached floating window.

-2-column mode can be enabled through the View menu item by selecting View > Editor Columns > 2 columns, or by dragging an editor tab to one of the edges of the editor area, as shown below:
+2-column mode can be enabled through the View menu item by selecting View > Editor Columns > 2 columns, or by dragging an editor tab to one of the edges of the editor area:

 Editor tabs can be dragged out of the document area to create a floating editor window.
 This floating window also supports side-by-side editors, and can contain several editor tabs: